contributor bios

 Susan Richardson

-Susan Richardson is an internationally published poet.
-She is the author of Things My Mother Left Behind, from Potter’s Grove Press, and Tiger Lily, an Ekphrastic Collaboration with artist Jane Cornwell, published by JC Studio Press.
-She also writes the blog, Stories from the Edge of Blindness.
+Susan Richardson is the author of Things My Mother Left Behind, from Baxter House Editions, Tiger Lily an Ekphrastic Collaboration with artist Jane Cornwell, and Smatterings of Cerulean, a collection of short poems accompanied by the photographs of Ken Whytock, from Dark Winter Press.
+She also writes the blog Stories from the Edge of Blindness and hosts the podcasts A Thousand Shades of Green and Story Sessions.

 Logan Rose